IvanRahn/CasualMeals/README.md

 At the moment, there are many people happy to provide a food service (casually or on a full-time basis), however it is difficult for them to connect to potential customers.
 It’s a problem that needs solving as the market should allow for all levels of chefs.

 3. Describe the project will you be conducting and how. your App will address the needs.
 Our project will let chefs make food from home and list it on our App.
-It allow allow buyers to search for home-made food they would like to order and have it delivered.
+It allows buyers to search for home-made food they would like to order and have it delivered.

 4. Describe the network infrastructure the App may be based on.
 Our App will be deployed on Heroku and AWS is where our database will be stored.